calico32/cc-5.5-multiplication-game/README.md

 very cool project

+go to <https://wiisportsresort.github.io/cc-5.5-multiplication-game> for live demo

-I used Svelte and Snowpack instead of React and webpack as I normally did before.
+I used Svelte and Snowpack instead of React and webpack as I normally did before

 Really liking Svelte for the small runtime size, simpler components, among others.
-Snowpack is just super fast with minimal configuration, both in development and in production.
+Snowpack is just super fast with minimal configuration, both in development and in production

 I might leave the church of React become a Svelte guy